Wednesday, February 25, 2026

 “Man, we all been through it,” the driver says.
 “How long?”

 “Together a year and a half,” I say.
-“But I loved her for a lot longer than that.”
+“But I loved her for longer than that.”

 “Just happened?”